zhonggn/Gumball-Machine-2/README.md

 # Gumball-Machine-2
-Make the Gumball Machine acceptsDimesandNickels(inadditiontoQuarters) using BlueJ
+Make the Gumball Machine accepts Dimes and Nickels (inadditiontoQuarters) using BlueJ